Sponsor Toolkit World Maker Faire New York 2017

 - A solidly constructed, lockable trunk provides security and storage for small items.

-- Report any suspicious person or theft in the building or on the grounds immediately to the Maker Faire Show Office or Staff, and Security Officers will be notified and an incident report filed, if applicable.
+- Report any suspicious person or theft in the building or on the grounds immediately to the Maker Faire Show Office or Staff.
+Our team will notify Security Officers and an incident report may be filed.

 - Lock valuables in the trunk of the car, where they are not visible.